 After a year of studying and playing with chocolate recipes, serving the good people of Costa Rica, and getting hitched, Dan and Jael came to a realization: They are not beach people.
 But Bread & Chocolate was an overwhelming success, and continues to this day…

-So Bread and Chocolate was sold to a young buck from Baltimore (Tom Franklin, pictured in the video above), and Dan and Jael hopped back in their bus to continue their journey as self-ordained chocolate missionaries.
+So Bread and Chocolate was sold to Tom Franklin, one of their cooks, originally from Baltimore.
+Dan and Jael hopped back in their bus to continue their journey as self-ordained chocolate missionaries.

 Somewhere along the way, Asheville, NC, became their destination and French Broad Chocolates was soon birthed (as was their second son, Max).
 The business began out of their home kitchen, selling their chocolates online and at local farmers markets.
 The demand quickly outgrew the space, and in 2008 French Broad Chocolate Lounge was opened, giving the people of Asheville a haven for indulgence.

 In 2009, after repeated scolding from the Fire Marshal for exceeding occupancy limits, Chocolate Lounge was expanded to the second and third floors of its home on 10 S. Lexington Ave.

 But the tiny chocolate empire continued to expand!